-- Protect core conservation areas
+- Protection of core conservation areas

-- Build strong conservation partners
+- A strong voice for nature conservation

 We're measuring our own successes and the combined successes of conservation efforts across the islands so we can adapt and respond to new conservation opportunities.
 Over the course of the Regional Conservation Plan, we'll reassess our priorities and goals to continue to move towards effective protection of the natural landscape of the islands.